top of page

 Neel’s technical approach exposes her philosophy.
 The swerving outlines — often blue or black — give each subject an immediacy that borders on discomfort.
 The hues recall the colors of bruising, as if the painting itself bears witness to impact.
 Erratic lines search and probe, the visual equivalent of someone leaning in too close during conversation.

-Her palette heightens the psychological tension.
+Close examination reveals that her palette heightens the psychological tension.
 Green seeps into skin tones, orange collides with gray, and white canvas slashes through the composition like an exposed nerve.
-Every choice carries intent.
+It's methodical, almost cold.

 The Subjects: Vulnerability as Subject Matter

-Neel rarely took on commissions, which restrained her perspective.
+Neel rarely took on commissions.
 Instead, she chose sitters who intrigued her — friends, neighbors, artists, laborers, people living at the edges — and subjected them all to the same unflinching gaze.
 Her portraits were acts of her observation.

 Many of her subjects sit unguarded, sometimes nude, thrust forward against minimalist backgrounds.
 There’s nowhere to retreat.
-Neel removes depth and narrative, isolating each sitter like a specimen under harsh light.
-The effect is deliberate: discomfort as revelation.
+Neel deliberately removes depth and narrative, isolating each sitter like a specimen under unsanitized light.

-She called herself a collector of souls, approaching portraiture like a field study, once remarking, “If I hadn’t been an artist, I could have been a psychiatrist.”
+She called herself a collector of souls, once remarking, “If I hadn’t been an artist, I could have been a psychiatrist.”

-Her personal life was turbulent — marked by loss, instability, and resistance — and rather than seeking beauty as refuge, she turned that chaos into method.
-Pain became her point of entry.
+Her personal life was turbulent, marked by loss, instability, and resistance.
 She painted what she recognized: the anxiety beneath composure, the scars that live quietly in posture, the body as an archive of endurance.

 This is why her work resists idealization.